project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

     a few seconds to complete if the machine is not already booted.
 If the machine is already booted, the script should run almost instantaneously.

-Once the excitement of being greeted by a super computer has worn off, its time to set SpiNNaker to work on some 'real' computation.
-Lets head onward to :ref:`part 02 <tutorial-02>`.
+Once the excitement of being greeted by a super computer has worn off, it's time to set SpiNNaker to work on some 'real' computation.
+Let's head onward to :ref:`part 02 <tutorial-02>`.